How to apply

 Please read the funding guidelines carefully to check whether your proposed work fits with what the SLF is able to fund.

-We strongly encourage prospective applicants to discuss their proposal with the SLF Project Manager, Gerry Hickey, before submitting.
-Gerry's contact details are below.
+We strongly encourage prospective applicants to discuss their proposal with the SLF Project Manager, Bella Kosmala, before submitting.
+Bella's contact details are below.

 2. Any questions?

 After reading the funding guidelines, if you are unsure as to whether your work fits or would like to discuss an idea for an application then please contact the Project Manager using the details below.